 Connectivity

 Staying connected with friends and family back home is often a top priority for international students.
 For this, internet and a phone with a good amount of data are essential.
-University residences will usually cover broadband fees in their rent, but in a private rental you’ll need to pay separately.
+University residences usually cover broadband in their rent, but in private accommodation you'll need to pay for it separately.

-The average cost of broadband internet for a household in Canada is around CAD 100 per month.
-But as this is per property, if you share with other students, you can expect to only pay a portion of this amount.
+The average cost of broadband internet for a household in Canada is around CAD 85 per month.
+If you share with other students, you can expect to only pay a portion of this amount.

-It’s similarly expensive to have a SIM card with plenty of data.
-However, this may be preferable to paying costly international phone rates when you want to call home.
-Expect to budget CAD 50 to CAD 100 per month for a good SIM-only plan.
+Getting a SIM card with plenty of data, meanwhile, may be preferable to paying costly international phone rates when you want to call home.
+Expect to budget from CAD 40 to CAD 80 per month for a good SIM-only plan.

 Miscellaneous and hidden costs